The MoodSphere: Why Voice Crumbs Doesn't Have a Record Button

 Journaling should feel different from productivity.
 It's not a task you complete.
 It's a moment you capture.

 The sphere gives the interaction weight.
 You're not tapping a button — you're holding something.
 The haptic feedback, the subtle visual response to your voice, the release when you let go.
-It turns "recording a voice memo" into something that feels more like confiding in a friend.
+It turns "recording a voice memo" into something closer to confiding in a friend.
+One person described voice journaling as "having a therapist available 24/7 for a quick unload via telephone."
+That's the feeling we were after — not a recording studio, but a trusted listener.

 Automatic Everything